Stuck in your head? Walk and Talk Therapy and Coaching might well be the Future

 Movement is your rocket fuel

 Walking releases dopamine, serotonin, and endorphins, your brain’s happy hormones.
-Pair that with therapy and you have a powerful combination.
+Pair that with counselling, and you have a powerful combination.

 The NHS saw a 58% recovery rate for anxiety/depression in walk-and-talk patients.
 That’s higher than traditional therapy.
 Plus, 4,000 extra daily steps?
 Your pedometer and your heart will thank you too 3.